warehouse-fashions/software-engineer-exercise/README.md

 ### Installation
 Run the following commands in your terminal:

-* `npm install` - Ensures the node modules are all accounted for.
-This shouldn't be necessary as I've committed them to the repo.
+* `npm install` - Install node modules.
+I didn't commit them in the end as the diff was too large for code review.
 * `npm run dev` - This runs both the server and React application.

 Next, go to `http://localhost:3000/` in your browser.